yahoo/storm-yarn/README.md

     b) Copy the $(storm-on-yarn root directory)/src/main/master_defaults.yaml to storm-1.0.1/conf and rename it to master.yaml, and then edit it where necessary.

-In the simplest case, the only configuration you need to add is the Zookeeper cluster information:
+In the simplest case, the only configuration you need to add is the Zookeeper cluster information and set the port of supervisor:

 ![Configuration](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/config.png)

-When you execute the above command, the Hadoop YARN will return a application ID, if you deploy completely right. just like this:
+When you  write a right configure file and execute the command above, the Hadoop YARN will return a application ID, if you deploy completely right. like this:

 ![applicationid](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/applicationid.png)